What to expect for the price of Tether this year.

 “Suffice to say that, if the liquidity rug is pulled from under the market, the consequences will not be good.”

 Do your own research.
 There’s no shortage of information out there about Tether’s perceived strengths and weaknesses, so it’s up to you to do some digging and review all the details you can find.
-However, there are some undeniable concerns surrounding USDT, so make sure you’ve considered all angles before deciding whether to park your money in it.
+However, there are some undeniable concerns surrounding USDT, so make sure you’ve considered all angles before deciding whether to park your money.